nana-4/materia-theme/README.md

 GDM Theme
 ---------
-You can change the GDM theme (a.k.a. lock/login screen) by replacing the default GNOME Shell theme.
+You can change the GDM (lock/login screen) theme by replacing the default GNOME Shell theme.
 However, if it fails, the desktop environment may not operate correctly.
 So please **be careful** if doing this.

 #### :warning: Cautions: